Kids (MGMT song): Legal proceedings

 MGMT was involved in a legal dispute with the former president of France Nicolas Sarkozy.
 Sarkozy's UMP party used the song on several occasions, before offering the band a €1 gesture.
 The band commented, "We believe that access to music benefits both the musicians and the fans, and has undoubtedly helped spread our music around the globe, while also expanding our personal musical collections", and that the reason they felt compelled to sue was because "the fact that the UMP used our song without permission while simultaneously pushing anti-piracy legislation seemed a little wack".
 Eventually, UMP reached an agreement on a €30,000 (US$38,000) settlement fee.

 Cover versions and samples

 An acoustic version of "Kids" was recorded by the Kooks in August 2008, to appear on the next volume of Triple J's cover compilation Like a Version, which would later make No. 100 on Triple J's Hottest 100 of Like a Version in 2023.

+In 2026, "Kids" was sampled in the song, "Dramatic Girl" by American rapper Baby Keem from his album Ca$ino.